10 of the best sonnets in the English language

 Tony Harrison, ‘Illuminations I‘.
 Following Victorian poet George Meredith’s innovation of the 16-line sonnet, Tony Harrison wrote a sonnet sequence in which many of the poems utilise this extended form.
 ‘Illuminations I’ is one of the most accomplished and moving examples, though Harrison wrote many poignant and well-crafted sonnets, especially about his parents.
 (Stephen Spender described them as being the kind of poetry he’d been waiting his whole life to read.)
 This poem sees the poet recalling family holidays to Blackpool (hence ‘Illuminations’ – though the title resonates with deeper meanings too), during which the young poet-to-be would be too busy playing the arcade games to spend time with his father.
 Now the poet, middle-aged and mourning the death of his father, has a new, touching perspective on things.
 The final line is especially good for the way it renovates two old cliches, instilling them with new poignancy.
 Scroll down the webpage on the link provided above to read the poem.

 Discover more interesting things about the sonnet in our post about the history of the sonnet form here.
 And if you’d like to read more sonnets, we’d recommend this excellent anthology: The Penguin Book of the Sonnet: 500 Years of a Classic Tradition in English.
-For an analysis of how the sonnet form works, check out our commentary on Percy Shelley’s classic Romantic poem ‘Ozymandias’.
+For an analysis of how the sonnet form works, check out our commentary on Percy Shelley’s classic Romantic poem ‘Ozymandias’ and our analysis of the war sonnet ‘Anthem for Doomed Youth’.